 I’ve written a couple of pieces that reflect on over a decade of teaching Jerusalem in a college level classroom.
-The challenge I describe in these pieces is how to grasp Jerusalem as an actual city, as a polyvalent symbol, and the interactions between symbolic imagination and political/urban reality.
+The challenge I describe in these pieces is how to grasp Jerusalem as an actual city, as a “polyvalent” symbol, i.e., a symbol with many meanings, and the interactions between symbolic imagination and political/urban reality.

 The first piece appeared in a pedagogical journal called Transformations.
 The second piece originated as a lecture to a conference on “Jerusalem across the disciplines,” held in 2004 in Tempe, Arizona.
-The edited version here posted will appear in a volume of essays, based on that conference, currently under consideration with Syracuse University Press.
+The edited version here posted appeared in a volume of essays, based on that conference.

 Reflections on teaching Jerusalem (“Holy City: Jerusalem in Time, Space, and the Imagination” in Transformations: The Journal of Inclusive Scholarship and Pedagogy, XIX/1, 2008: 40-67)